Strongbow (cider): Variations

 In the UK, Strongbow is available on draught at 4.5% ABV and in cans and bottles at 4.5% ABV.
 In 2012, the UK packaged versions were reduced from 5.3% ABV to 5.0% ABV.

 Strongbow Gold is the variant available in mainland Europe and is available only in bottles.
 It was launched in May 2012, and its major markets include Italy and Hungary.
 It is 5% ABV and designed to be served over ice.
 It is over 50% apple juice, making it a similar product to Magners and Stella Cidre.
 It also contains glucose syrup, glucose-fructose syrup, food acidifier: malic acid, anti-oxidant: sulphur dioxide, the colouring agent: burned sugar.
 It is made in Belgium at Heineken's Stassen plant.
 However, the version of Strongbow Gold Apple available in Slovakia contains only 25% apple juice; in that version the colouring is E150a caramel.

 Strongbow is exported to numerous overseas markets.
 Sleeman Breweries took over the distribution rights for Canada in 2001, and is the fifth highest selling cider in the United States, where it was imported by Vermont Hard Cider until August 2012, when Heineken regained the rights.
 It was launched into the Australian market in 1970, and today still remains as Australia's most popular cider.
-Strongbow is available in six varieties in Australia: Dry, Sweet, Original (formerly sold as "Draught"), Lower Carb (a low carbohydrate variety), Pear and Blossom Rosé.
+Strongbow is available in seven varieties in Australia: Dry, Sweet, Original (formerly sold as "Draught"), Lower Carb (a low carbohydrate variety), Pear, Blossom Rosé and Hard Cider (8.2%).
 Foster's Group purchased the Strongbow brand in Australia in 2003, and continues to produce, distribute & market the brand.
 They were themselves purchased by SABMiller in 2011 before being bought out by Anheuser-Busch InBev in 2017.
 It is confirmed that in the Australian market, the brand will be purchased by Asahi Breweries in June 2020.
 Carlton & United Breweries, currently have the rights to Strongbow in Australia.

 In 2013, Heineken launched "Strongbow Dark Fruit" in the UK, which contains blackcurrant and blackberry juices.
 2015 saw the introduction of "Cloudy Apple", a scrumpy version of the cider.
 In 2020, "Strongbow Rosé", a rosé-style cider, was introduced.
 In 2023, to coincide with another rebrand, a tropical flavour was introduced, containing mango and pineapple.
 In 2024, a "Zest" flavour (containing orange, lemon and lime) and a strawberry flavour were introduced.

 In 2014 in the US, Heineken launched two new sweeter flavours, dubbed "Gold Apple" and "Honey & Apple".
 Strongbow subsequently discontinued the original dry cider Strongbow flavor in the USA.
 The move to discontinue the original dry cider recipe in the US and replace it with two sweeter varieties was criticized by some vocal customers, with comments related to the discontinuation appearing on various internet forums, the Strongbow Facebook page, and the USA Heineken Strongbow web page.
 However, in May 2018, Heineken announced that it would bring back the original dry cider to the United States in 16.9-ounce cans, which it did the following month.